 Home foundations can be damaged and weakened by hot summer climates and dry soil, so keep your eye out for signs that your foundation might be compromised.
 This blog outlines the warning signs of weather-related foundation issues to help you know when it’s time to schedule a foundation repair or inspection.

 What happens to home foundations in dry weather?

 Generally speaking, home foundations swell when the soil is wet and contract when it’s dry.
 Even after heavy rain or a season of moist soil, a sudden dry spell can cause the foundation to move unevenly.
 Once the foundation settles again, it can be slanted or cracked.

 When the soil supporting the foundation begins to shrink or crack, you may notice a visible separation between the soil and the base of your home.

-Hot weather itself isn’t the only cause of foundational damage – the major issue arises when a lack of rain in summer months causes the soil to become extra dry.
+Dry weather and foundation repair needs are enhanced when a lack of rain in summer months causes the soil to become extra dry.
 In addition to affecting the soil, excessive drought and dryness can also impact the root systems growing around your home, which can also lead to foundation problems by removing even more moisture from the soil.

 At Perma-Pier, we believe it’s essential to have harmony between your home and the surrounding environment.
 If you’re going to plant trees (or if you already have a lot of natural foliage around your house), be mindful of how they may be running under your home.

-How do I know whether the dry weather has impacted my foundation?
+How do I know if the dry weather has caused the need for foundation repairs?

 In many households, the first signs of a cracked foundation are cracks in the floor, wall, or driveway.
 While you may not notice these cracks until they’ve formed in your commonly-used rooms, there’s a chance they started forming well before you noticed.
 Cracking often starts in the foundation before spreading to the drywall.